Dynamic Cogeneration of Bug Reproduction Test in Agentic Program Repair: Background

 Our agentic APR system, named Passerine, consists of three main components: bug abstention, patch generation, and patch validation \& selection~\cite{rondon2025evaluating,cambronero2025abstain}.
 Passerine is deployed to fix internal bugs and failures reported at Google.

-The abstention component selects bugs suitable for patch generation, and the patch validation \& selection component filters out invalid generated patches (e.g., those that failed regression tests) and selects at most one patch per bug to be sent to human developers for review~\cite{cambronero2025abstain}.
+Abstention omits bugs that are likely unfit for patch generation (e.g., those with vague description or require no code change), and patch validation \& selection filters out invalid generated patches (e.g., those that failed regression tests) and selects at most one patch per bug to be sent to human developers for review~\cite{cambronero2025abstain}.
 A patch will be committed to Google’s monorepo and the corresponding bug will be marked as fixed once it passes human review.

 The patch generator is an LLM-driven ReAct-style~\cite{yao2022react} code generation agent for APR~\cite{rondon2025evaluating}.
 To start a repair trajectory for a bug, the APR agent is provided with system instructions, descriptions of available tools, and the bug report (e.g., title and description) as input.
 It can execute for up to $N$ steps per trajectory.
 In each step, the agent takes the current trajectory history, and produces an LLM output and an associated tool execution.
 The available tools are: code search, viewing a file, editing a file, running specific tests, and finishing the repair trajectory.
 The LLM output consists of (1) a thought in natural language that describes the agent’s reason for its current action and its latest plan for resolving the task, and (2) a function call via Gemini function calling~\cite{comanici2025gemini}.
 The LLM output and environment response are appended to the current trajectory history.
 For a given bug, we initiate $M$ repair trajectories in parallel to generate at most $M$ patches, and pass them to the patch validation \& selection component.